PHPerKael/wan2_lora_trainer/README.md

 * Automated process for the creation of the TOM file, cache latents, cache texts & trainning run (Nodes triggered by this order to do the complete process in one shot).
 * You can skip latents and text caches if you need to restart the training (taking into account data has not changed vae, clipvision, text models).

-  Important note : SETTING & MODELS shown in pictures does not represent the proper one for X purpose, it was just screenshots in different tests.
-To get the Default setting go to https://github.com/jaimitoes/ComfyUI_Wan2_1_lora_trainer/blob/main/docs/wan.md (As soon as posible i will make an update with the proper settings as default).

 Instructions:
 1. Clone this repository into your custom node folder.